cssallg001/sallg001_cs418_course_project/README.md

 * Users cannot log in to the system until their email has been verified.
 * Users are identified by email address.
 * An admin user should be created from the backend.
 (Only 1)
+* The website should have a homepage for each user, where they can view their profiles, change passwords, and update information.
+Email cannot not be changed.
+* * Users should be able to change their passwords after they login.